zaqueu-1/atarefa-do/README.md

 npm install
 ```

-3. Create a .env file in the root directory with the following variables:
+3. Configure environment variables: Create a `.env` file in the project root with the following variables:

 ```env
 PORT=5001